gmp26/shiny-funnel-app/.github/contributing.md

 ##How to propose a change

 Open an issue by clicking on `Issues` and then `New Issue`.
-The issue will be given a number which is useful when tracking other problems that may be caused by the same issue, and also when identifying the code change that fixed the issue.
+The issue will be given a number which is useful when tracking other associated problems, and also when identifying the code change that finally fixes it.
 When committing a fix for (say) issue 1, write a commit message which includes the words `Fixes #1`.
 Github will then automatically close the issue and create hyperlinks between the commit and the closed issue.

 ##How to make a change